 - 1 cup green onions

 - 2 Thai peppers Fresh, Seeds removed and minced

 - 1 cups green beans ends cut off

 - 1 cup light coconut milk

-- 2 tbsp soy sauce Can substitute fish sauce which is more typical but I was trying to reduce sodium but go for light soy sauce if you use soy sauce
+- 2 tablespoon soy sauce Can substitute fish sauce which is more typical but I was trying to reduce sodium but go for light soy sauce if you use soy sauce

 - Get all the ingredients read as imaged above so you are ready when the wok is hot.